kflu/kflu.github.io/_posts/2015-11-04-How-to-build-sqlite-on-Windows.md

 SQLIte source comes in two flavors.
 The simpliest to compile is the "[amalgamation][Amalgamation]" source that's a preprocessed huge `sqlite3.c`.
-To compile this file, simple do:
+To compile this file, simply do:

     cl shell.c sqlite3.c